PoonLab/sup/devan_TODO.md

     -   Does not need to include downloading scripts
     -   May be best to separate out parsing scripts as well (even with speedups, 30 sam files will take several days)

+-   [x] Investigate affect of missingness on pangolin calls

+    -   Analyse results